Approaching Shakespeare can be a daunting and challenging task for any actor. But it’s an important skill to have.

 Verse or Prose?

-The next step is in how to work on Shakespeare for actors is to figure out if your character speaks in verse or prose.
+The next step in working on Shakespeare for actors is to figure out if your character speaks in verse or prose.
 This can give you clues on how to deliver your speech, as well as what kind of character you’re playing.
-For the most part, upper-class characters, as well as tragic and romantic leads use verse.
-Lower-class or comedic characters often use prose.
-Often, drama schools will request Shakespeare monologues in verse, so this is something to keep in mind if that’s what you’re working on.

 Verse